node-projects/base-custom-webcomponent/README.md

 ```
 HotModuleReplacement.initHMR(async () => {
+    ...
-    ...replace this with a function wich returns a list of your changed files,
+    replace this with a function wich returns a list of your changed files,
-    or null if no files have changed since the last call, this function will be called every 100ms...
+    or null if no files have changed since the last call, this function will be called every 100ms
+    so this function for example could ask the dev server wich files have changed, and return them.
+    The hotmodulereplacment will then try to reload them (If possible)
+    ...
 });
 ```